Ordisoftware/Hebrew-Calendar/README.md

 >- Check and fix weekly parashah generation with soukot.
 >- Check and Fix reminder behavior with Sim'hat Torah.

+#### 2023.01.05 - Version 10.02

+- Code improvement and refactoring.
+- Improve web update checker security.
+- Improve IPC interop security.
+- Add links to Peninei Halakha and some other.

 #### 2022.11.15 - Version 10.1

 - Add verse references for Shabat in celebrations board.